lit/lit.dev/packages/lit-dev-content/site/guide/components/events.md

 To add an event listener after rendering, use the `firstUpdated` method.
 This is a Lit lifecycle callback which runs after the component first updates and renders its templated DOM.

-The `firstUpdated` callback fires after the first time your component has been updated and called its `render` method, but **before the browser has had a chance to paint**.
+The `firstUpdated` callback fires after the first time your component has been updated and called its `render` method, but **before** the browser has had a chance to paint.

 See [firstUpdated](../lifecycle#firstupdated) in the Lifecycle documentation for more information.

 To ensure the listener is added after the user can see the component, you can await a Promise that resolves after the browser paints.